 2.3.
 Place a cannula in the common bile duct for bile drainage and ligate the cystic duct.
 Cut a full-circumference tissue sample (width: 3–5 mm) from the end of the common bile duct for histological observation and clinical research.

 2.4.
 Dissect the celiac artery (CA), gastroduodenal artery (GDA), splenic artery (SA), inferior vena cava (IVC), and PV.
 Insert an 8 Fr/12 Fr arterial cannula into the GDA or SA.
-Ensure that there is no interruption of the arterial supply for the liver from the CA. Connect the arterial cannula to the HA perfusion line of the Liver Assist device.
+Ensure that there is no interruption of the arterial supply for the liver from the CA.

 2.5.
 Harvest a 3 cm-long right external iliac vein and anastomose the vessel to the PV in end-to-side fashion with partial blockage of the PV for making an interposition vein.
-Connect a straight 24 Fr cannula to the PV perfusion line of the device and then, via the interposition vein, completely insert into the PV.

 2.6.
 Place a 32–34 Fr caval cannula in the infrahepatic inferior vena cava (IHIVC) for outflow to the organ reservoir of the device.
+Connect a straight 24 Fr cannula to the PV perfusion line of the device and then, via the interposition vein, completely insert into the PV.
 Block the suprahepatic inferior vena cava (SHIVC) thereby blocking the venous drainage to the right atrium.
+Connect the arterial cannula to the HA perfusion line of the Liver Assist device.
 Then, start NMP, and establish the circuit in situ.

 2.7.
 Harvest the liver and transfer to the organ reservoir under continuous NMP.
 Immediately after the liver is removed from the abdominal cavity, cold-flush the kidneys via the preplaced cannula within the abdominal aorta and procure the kidneys in the conventional manner.